Lay3rLabs/wavs-hats/README.md

 NOTE: these are NOT audited and NOT PRODUCTION READY.
 Right now they work by letting anyone to trigger events that cause the services to run, and meant only for experimentation.

 ## Overview
-The AVS consists of Solidity contracts that communicate with WAVS and Hats Protocol as well as off-chain Rust components compiled to WASM that implement the actual eligibility and toggle checking logic.
+The AVS consists of Solidity contracts that communicate with WAVS and Hats Protocol as well as off-chain Rust components compiled to WASM that implement the actual eligibility and toggle-checking logic.

 Solidity Contracts in `src`:
 1. **HatsEligibilityServiceHandler**: Implements `IHatsEligibility` to check if an address is eligible to wear a hat using WAVS.